 On May 16, 2007, Graphic refinanced its existing senior secured credit facility with various lenders and Bank of America, N.A., as administrative agent.
 The current credit facilities consist of a \$300 million revolving facility having a maturity date of March 16, 2013 and a \$1,055 million term loan facility due on May 16, 2014.
 The revolving facility initially bore interest at a rate of LIBOR plus 225 basis points but is subject to adjustment pursuant to a pricing grid based upon Graphic's consolidated leverage ratio.
 The term loan facility bore interest at a rate of LIBOR plus 200 basis points.
+Graphic Packaging International, Inc. is the borrower under the existing credit facilities and will be the borrower under the new credit facilities and is referred to in this joint proxy statement/prospectus as the "borrower"

 Under the terms of the existing credit facilities, Graphic must comply with a maximum consolidated leverage ratio covenant and a minimum consolidated interest coverage ratio covenant.
-In addition, covenants under the existing credit facilities impose restrictions upon Graphic's ability to, among other things:
+In addition, covenants under the existing credit facilities impose restrictions upon the borrower's ability to, among other things:

 - · incur additional indebtedness;

 - · incur guarantee obligations;

-- · create or permit liens on Graphic's assets;
+- · create or permit liens on assets;

 - · dispose of assets;

 - · prepay other indebtedness;

 - · make dividends and other restricted payments;

-- make certain debt or equity investments;
+- · make certain debt or equity investments;

-- make certain acquisitions;
+- · make certain acquisitions;

 - · engage in certain transactions with affiliates; and

 - · change the business conducted by Graphic and its subsidiaries.

-Graphic's obligations under the existing credit facilities are secured by substantially all of the assets of Graphic.
+The obligations under the existing credit facilities are secured by substantially all of the assets of Graphic, the borrower and each existing and future material domestic subsidiary of the borrower and guaranteed by Graphic and each existing or future material domestic subsidiary of the borrower.